-The consolidated financial statements of the Company for the Financial Year 2020 are prepared in compliance with the applicable provisions of the Act, including Indian Accounting Standards specified under Section 133 of the Act.
-The audited consolidated Financial Statements together with the Auditors' Report thereon forms part of the Annual Report.
+The Consolidated Financial Statements of the Company for the financial year 2021 are prepared in compliance with the applicable provisions of the Act, including Indian Accounting Standards specified under Section 133 of the Act.
+The audited Consolidated Financial Statements together with the Auditors' Report thereon form part of the Annual Report.

-Pursuant to Section 129(3) of the Act, a statement containing salient features of the Financial Statements of each of the subsidiaries, associates and JV companies in the prescribed Form AOC-1 forms part of the Annual Report.
+Pursuant to Section 129(3) of the Act, a statement containing salient features of the Financial Statements of each of the subsidiaries, associates and JV Companies in the prescribed Form AOC-1 forms part of the Annual Report.

-The Financial Statements of the subsidiaries, associates and JV companies are available for inspection by the Members at the Registered Office of the Company pursuant to the provisions of Section 136 of the Act.
-The Company shall provide free of cost, a copy of the Financial Statements of its subsidiary companies to the Members upon their request.
+The Financial Statements of the subsidiaries are available for inspection by the Members at the Registered Office of the Company pursuant to the provisions of Section 136 of the Act.
+The Company shall provide free of cost, a copy of the Financial Statements of its Subsidiary Companies to the Members upon their request.
 The statements are also available on the website of the Company and can be accessed at www.acclimited.com under the 'Investors' section.